RealNick64/nick64blog/content/netlogs/2023/10/life-in-limbo/index.md

 # In transit

- Then, there's the whole fiasco with the PSVSD, which I've been looking forward to a lot, and as of writing, as approached ***day 29*** in shipping.
+ Then, there's the whole fiasco with the PSVSD, which I've been looking forward to a lot, and as of writing, has approached ***day 29*** in shipping.
 There's that and my AliExpress parts for my NAS, which will also take a while, so I just have to sit and twiddle my thumbs everyday until the eventual day comes, which feels like FOREVER.

 # Social life